Nature On Maui

 - Olivine Pools (in West Maui).
 These are natural tide pools in volcanic rocks right next to the ocean, a short hike down from where you'll park your car.
 Warning: Deaths have occurred here when the ocean is rough and it pounds the rocks dragging unaware tourists into the ocean, so don't go down if you are the only ones there or if the seas are rough.

 - Iao Valley (and Iao Needle).
-If there is space, park just before the entrance on the right side of the road to avoid paying a parking fee.
 Very easy paved hikes (good for families), with some great views, and if you wish you can also frolic in the water streams.
 If you don't hang around at all and just walk all the paths, you can be done in 30 minutes.
 So take your time, relax at the spots you like, and enjoy nature.

 - Kealia Pond National Wildlife Refuge.
 For bird lovers.
 Pleasant walk on a boardwalk along the pond on one side, and a beach on the other side.